Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Business loan alternatives for LLCs

 • Personal loans — These lump-sum loans can be used for most purposes and are typically unsecured.
 Most lending institutions offer personal loans, with amounts usually up to $50,000 or even $100,000.
-Rates run from 6% to 36%, with terms from 3 to 7 years in most cases.
+Rates run from 6% to 36%, with terms from 2 to 7 years in most cases.

-• Business credit cardsBusiness credit cards may be a great option for newer businesses looking to build a business credit score and get a flexible credit line.
+• Business credit cards Business credit cards may be a great option for newer businesses looking to build a business credit score and get a flexible credit line.

 • HELOCs — A home equity line of credit is a borrowing method that uses your home’s equity as collateral.
 Most lenders require at least 20% equity to qualify, and it offers a flexible way to borrow with variable interest rates.
+You may also want to consider a home equity loan if a lump sum loan makes more sense for your business.

 • Business grants — If you’re a startup or a nonprofit business, consider looking into business grants.
-You don’t have to repay grants, so it’s a great way to fund a new business venture if you’re lacking capital, but grants tend to have strict eligibility requirements and their availability is limited.
+You don’t have to repay grants, so it’s a great way to fund a new business venture if you’re lacking capital.
+But grants tend to have strict eligibility requirements, and their availability is limited.

 Bottom line

 Getting a business loan for your LLC isn’t much different than getting a loan as a non-LLC.
-However, if the whole point of registering your business as an LLC was to protect your personal assets, then you may want to consider a business loan without a personal guarantee.
+However, if the whole point of registering your business as an LLC was to protect your personal assets, you may want to consider a business loan without a personal guarantee.

 Read our detailed business loan guide for more information and comparisons.

-To make sure you get accurate and helpful information, this guide has been edited by Holly Jennings and reviewed by Anna Serio, a member of Finder's Editorial Review Board.
+To make sure you get accurate and helpful information, this guide has been edited by Megan B. Shepherd as part of our fact-checking process.

 Written by